-our Imperial Majesty, Mr.

-President, Honourable Heads of

-State, Respected Delegates to

-this Noble Conference,
+Your Imperial Majesty, Mr. President, Honourable Heads of State, Respected Delegates to this Noble Conference, the world.

-It is for me a signal honour to take the floor on behalf of the Burundi people, of whom I am now the spokesman.
-This great day sees those responsible for the future of Africa assembled to consider together the problems of their continent that are common to them all.
-What are those problems?
-For the most part they arise from the present structure of the world.
 Africa is today, it must be agreed, in a state of technical inferiority in comparison with the other continents.
 We cannot suffer this state of affairs to be perpetuated.
-Moreover, it is because we have adopted a revolutionary attitude toward this situation that we called this conference the African must fight unceasingly against the appetites of foreign domination, whether called colonialism, neocolonialism or imperialism.
-It is our present task to unmask and mercilessly to stigmatize every slightest sign of colonialism aiming to undermine the independence of the African States, whether under an economic or a cultural guise together, which will give us an opportunity to discover the factors at the root of Africa's underdevelopment; then to study ways of eliminating these unfavourable factors; and finally, to discover what new factors there are which are likely to lead our continent to a satisfactory state of development.
+Moreover, it is because we have adopted a revolutionary attitude toward this situation that we called this conference together, which will give us an opportunity to discover the factors at the root of Africa's underdevelopment; then to study ways of eliminating these unfavourable factors; and finally, to discover what new factors there are which are likely to lead our continent to a satisfactory state of development.